Voices of Freedom Festival

-On September 29, 2017, Bravo Niagara! presents Canadian superstar soprano Measha Brueggergosman who will perform Songs of Freedom, an intensely powerful and spiritual collection of 'Freedom Songs' that emerged from Africa via the slave trade to America, then to Canada via the United Empire Loyalist migration and the Underground Railroad.
+Measha Brueggergosman will perform Songs of Freedom, based on her recent film and album of the same name, an intensely powerful and spiritual collection of ‘Freedom Songs’ that emerged from Africa via the slave trade to America, then to Canada via the United Empire Loyalist migration and the Underground Railroad.

 Voices of Freedom Festival is generously supported by: